philh1962/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M02Lab01_Data_Model.md

     * In **Behavior**, select **Time zone independent**.

     * Click **Done**.
-The new column will be added to the list in bold, as the Visit table has not been saved.
+The new columns will be added to the list in bold, as the Visit table has not been saved.
 If you scroll down you will see the other two new columns, also in bold if you have not saved the table.

 6. Create Actual End column